OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 1. To create the runbook, navigate to **{{Project, Operations, Runbooks, Add Runbook}}**.
 1. Give the runbook a name and click **SAVE**.

-Next, we'll add the steps to create the Network Load Balancer.
+Next, we'll add the steps to create the network load balancer.

 ### Create IP address for load balancer step {#create-ip-address-step}